data-fun/3d-genome-builder/visualization/visualization.md

 The manual of HiC3D-Viewer is available [here](https://github.com/mohamed-amine-guerras/HiC3DViewer/blob/master/hicViewer/static/data/UserManual.pdf).

-1 To load the 3D model, click on "Select file" from the "Upload 3D model" left menu.
+1. To load the 3D model, click on "Select file" from the "Upload 3D model" left menu.
 Select your .g3d file, then click on "Submit".
-After the model import, select the model in the "Load built model" menu then click "OK".
+Once the model is uploaded, select the model in the "Load built model" menu then click "OK".

 ![](HiC3D-1.png)

-2 To change chromosome colors and thickness or hide axes, use the right menu.
+2. To change chromosome colors and thickness or hide axes, use the right menu.

 ![](HiC3D-2.png)